schadenfred/proscrypt-koans/README.md

 `$ docker-compose up`

-...and seeing the concatenated output.
+...and you should see output from the web appliation container and the database conatainer it stores shit in, concatenated.

 Let's shut both containers down before restarting them in a detached state: